FAQs About Domestic Abuse

 The standards are different between domestic abuse restraining orders and harassment restraining orders.
 Domestic abuse orders require criminal acts (such as battery) or threatened criminal acts (including assault) that cause a person to fear imminent serious physical harm or forcing a person to engage in sexual relations unwillingly.
 Harassment orders require either three or more acts of willful and malicious conduct aimed at a specific person committed with the intent to cause fear, intimidation, abuse or damage to property and that does in fact cause fear, intimidation, abuse or damage to property or single acts that constitute crimes including causing a person to involuntarily engage in sexual relations.

 You can call the police or go to the nearest court and file for a restraining order.
-The police will assist you to get a restraining order if it is appropriate.
-If your husband's conduct is criminal, they may also arrest him and prosecute him for the crime.
+The police will assist you in getting a restraining order if it is appropriate.
+If your husband’s conduct is criminal, they may also arrest him and prosecute him for the crime.
 If you intend to get divorced, you should file the restraining order in the Probate and Family Court as it will be easier to integrate it into the divorce process.

 Violation of the order is a criminal act.
 You should call the police and they should arrest him.